seobongzu/seobongzu.github.io/_posts/2025-01-19-Endless-Recreation.md

 <br>
 2.
 However, the way the mod worked was slightly different from what I had in mind.
-I got some ideas from the original mod's mechanics and created this one with <a href="https://steamcommunity.com/profiles/76561198062265145/myworkshopfiles/?appid=294100" target="_blank">Xercaine</a>'s permission.
+I got some ideas from the original mod's mechanics and created this one with Xercaine's permission.
 <br>
 3.
 Here's what I discovered: There are two types of recreation scenarios.